raj-sahu/SimplifyIt/readme.md

 # SimplifyIt :

-SimplifyIt is a tool that Suggests the Simplest Transaction's among a given group of Transactions .
+SimplifyIt is a tool that Suggests the Simplest Transaction's to settle up among a given group of Transactions .
 ### Example :
 ##### Input :